+After completing this module, the student should:

-- demonstrate extensive and systematic knowledge of the evidence-based process that is used to make health claims or public health recommendations; The student must also be able to give reasons for the contribution of different study designs in this process; - write a systematic review about a specific topic by comprehensively and systematically collecting and processing all the literature published on a specific topic; The quality of the research methodology must also be critically evaluated: - interpret scientific evidence and make justifiable scientifically based conclusions and recommendations through scientific communication of the process and the evidence (written): - implement knowledge and skills regarding the above in an ethically accountable manner.
+- Have an intermediate understanding of the "evidence-based" process used to substantiate health claims or public health recommendations and be able to motivate the contribution of different types of study designs in this process. - Have partly experienced the "evidence-based" process by conducting a qualitative systematic review on a specific topic through: - A complete systematic gathering and review of all the published papers on a specific topic; - Critical evaluation of the quality of the research methodology in the published papers; - Basic interpretation of the evidence and making of responsible evidence-based conclusions and recommendations and

+Scientific communication of the process and the evidence (written).